eaglezoli/obsidian/10. Bilateral/Research Log.md

 	- Elisa – Poincare Plots
 - Maybe try ANOVA
 - Do analysis for each feature

-- KEEP IT SIMPLE!
+- KEEP IT SIMPLE! – Decide what the **aim** is?
 	- Just focus on what I need to finish the chapter
 	- Doesn't need to be a two-volume statistical study
 	- Can always continue the research afterwards
-- Decide what the goal is?
-	- Regression
-		- Continuous data
-	- Prediction
-		- Discrete data
-		- Decision Tree
-		- XGBoost
-- **The Goal**
+- **Aims**
-	- Which features increase with FR and HR
+	1. Which features increase with FR and HR
-	- Interaction effect between FR and HR on features
+	2. Interaction effect between FR and HR on features
-	- Highlight the difference in the gap between healthy and unhealthy vessel at low flow and high flow
-	- Highlight difference in response to changing flow dynamics between healthy and unhealthy vessels
+	3. Highlight how unhealthy vessels respond differently to changing flow dynamics
-### Meeting with James
+### Meeting James
 - Double check
 	- LOESS curve – should be more curved?
 	- Boxplot – why are both channels the same?
 		- Do with specific FR and HRs
-### Meeting with Juan
+### Meeting Juan
 - Principal Component Analysis (PCA)
 	- Order reduction
 	- Reduce features
 	- Find combination features – optimise
 	- Scikit learn
+- Steps
+	1. Regression
-- Regression -> confidence intervals probability distribution -> gaussian process regression (for FR and HR, same model for both) -> confidence interval plot – show overlap at low flow and gap at high
+	2. Confidence intervals probability distribution
+	3. Gaussian process regression (for FR and HR, same model for both)
+	4. Confidence interval plot – show overlap at low flow and gap at high